mazder/Quantum_Computing/README.md

 </p>

 ```
-Simulation results for both original and optimized circuits are given *.pdf files in this repository.
+Simulation results for both original and optimized circuits are given *.pdf files in this repos.
 ```